Skip to content

 Recommended by: Kylie from Essex Explored

-A great place to visit in the South of England is Colchester in Essex, which is the oldest recorded town in the UK!
-Originally it was known as Camulodunum and for a while, it was the Roman capital of Britain.
+Colchester, in Essex, is the oldest recorded town in the UK!
+Originally, it was known as Camulodunum and for a while, it was the Roman capital of Britain.

 There are lots of things to do in Colchester, with Colchester Castle Museum being one of the main attractions.
 The underground vaults were built around 50AD, while the main structure is Norman, dating back 900 years.
 Castle Park is also a lovely outdoor space.